-The Department of Physics is one of the original departments of UT Dallas since its beginning in 1961.
-The department grew from the Southwest Center for Advanced Studies, a research institute started by Texas Instruments (TI) scientists and engineers.
+The Department of Physics is one of the original departments of UT Dallas.
+The department grew from the Southwest Center for Advanced Studies, a research institute started in 1961 by Texas Instruments (TI) scientists and engineers.
 Close ties to TI continue to this day as evidenced by the Natural Science and Engineering Research Laboratory, a 192,000-square-foot research facility designed in cooperation with TI.

-Our faculty includes world-renowned experts in space science, cosmology and astrophysics, particle and high-energy physics, nanotechnology, materials science among others.
+Our faculty includes world-renowned experts in space science, cosmology and astrophysics, particle and high-energy physics, nanotechnology and materials science, among others.
 Faculty members are affiliated with and conduct research at physics facilities worldwide, including the Large Hadron Collider.

 Differences between BS and BA degrees:

 - The BS degree in physics is the foundation degree for students interested in pursuing further study of physics or a closely related field in graduate school.
 The degree requires 42 hours from the University’s core curriculum, 66 hours in the major, plus electives to total the 120 credit hours needed to graduate.

 - Students obtaining the BA degree generally use physics as a background for study in other fields.
 These may include graduate studies in biotechnology, medicine, geophysics, aerospace, nanoscale technologies, patent law and various aspects of the financial world.
 The lower-division course requirements for the BA degree are the same as those for the BS degree.
 At the upper-division level, 15 hours of advanced physics courses are replaced with 15 hours of science electives.

 High school students need an interest in science and an aptitude for physics, chemistry and mathematics.
 A background in these classes will help ensure success at the undergraduate level.
 Entering freshmen need a minimum of three and a half years of math, including trigonometry, and three years of science beyond physical science.